Six Easy Ways To Re-use Your Christmas Tree

 Whether we're eating up leftovers, or saving our tree from landfill, the small, sustainable swaps we make throughout the festive period and New Year all add up to make a real difference.

-A whopping 250 tonnes of Christmas trees are thrown away in the UK every year - that's the equivalent of 250 London buses, so re-using your tree after the Christmas holidays is a great way to reduce waste at home.
+A whopping 7 million Christmas trees are thrown away in the UK each year, so re-using your tree after the Christmas holidays is a great way to reduce waste at home.

 We’ve come up with six tips and tricks to get you started - happy re-using!